jdconrado/ms-leads/README.md

 ## License

-This project is licensed under the UNLICENSED License.
+This project is licensed under the MIT License.